jazzcloud/jazzcloud.github.io/_posts/2014-08-04-dealing-with-extremely-poor-rails-code.markdown

 categories: refactoring rails
 ---

-<i>When I travel and renting a room on Airbnb, sometimes that room is far from the Wi-Fi router.
-I had to go across the room and look for the place where signal is not so bad.</i>
+_When I travel and renting a room on Airbnb, sometimes that room is far from the Wi-Fi router.
+I had to go across the room and look for the place where signal is not so bad._

-<i>And a program measuring quality of signal usually says "Extremely poor signal", and it simply means that internet will not work at all, but when it says "Very poor", I am happy, because now I can actually do something.</i>
+_And a program measuring quality of signal usually says "Extremely poor signal", and it simply means that internet will not work at all, but when it says "Very poor", I am happy, because now I can actually do something._

 Lets talk about how to turn extremely poor code of your rails application into very poor code :)

-First of all, <strong>get your shit out of controllers!</strong>
+If you're sure you not [pushing it too hard](/refactoring/on-refactoring), it is time to __get shit out of your controllers!__

 Controllers should be only responsible for requests, responses, sessions and cookies.
 But they usualy contain lots of business logic.